tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ## 7 Creating New Tests (non-normative)

-The `Tests` in the BDQ Standard are a subset of all the possible tests that could be developed for testing biodiversity data quality, even within the `Darwin Core` environment.
+The Tests in the BDQ Standard are a subset of all the possible tests that could be developed for testing biodiversity data quality, even within the `Darwin Core` environment.
 [2.1 Definition of Core](../../supplement/index.md#21-definition-of-core-non-normative) in the [BDQ Supplemental Information](../../supplement/index.md) provides the background context as to why the current suite of Tests were chosen.

-Users and communities are free to define, implement, and use their own tests for their own purposes, and may propose tests for inclusion within the BDQ Standard.
+Users and communities are free to define, implement, and use their own Tests for their own purposes, and may propose Tests for inclusion within the BDQ Standard.

 When considering development of a new Test, users are urged to first review existing Test proposals in GitHub that may be related to their intended Test.
 In particular, there are a number of Tests that were proposed but not included in BDQ and tagged "`Supplementary`", as well as Tests that were proposed but rejected and tagged "`DO_NOT_IMPLEMENT`".

 The `Supplementary` Tests may provide a close match for a specific `Use Case`, or may provide a useful template to build from, and should be reviewed before proposing a new Test from scratch.
 The `DO_NOT_IMPLEMENT` Tests document proposals that were judged to be problematic; the accompanying comments describe the rationale for rejection and reviewing them can help avoid re-proposing Tests with similar issues.

 Implementers are free to implement a subset of the `CORE` Tests, or `Supplementary` Tests, or new Tests when there is a particular data quality need within their domain - e.g., testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
-Note however, that an implementation of BDQ will only be compliant with the standard if all `Tests` for at least one `Use Case` are implemented.
+Note however, that an implementation of BDQ will only be compliant with the standard if all Tests for at least one `Use Case` are implemented.

 ### 7.1 Elements of a New Test (non-normative)

 Formally, the description of a Test is complex.
-Informally, there are a few central elements that describe a test and what it does.
+Informally, there are a few central elements that describe a Test and what it does.

 * First, a Test serves some purpose.
 A Test evaluates some way in which data are fit for some purpose, thus each Test starts from one or more `Use Cases`.
 * Second, a Test operates on specific inputs, specific elements of data, these are the `Information Elements`.
 * Third, a Test has some specific purpose, described in simple language.
 This is the Test Description.
 * Fourth, this plain language description of the Test must be expanded into specific language that allows an implementer to understand exactly what code implementing a Test should do, and what outputs it should provide for different possible input values, this is the `Expected Response`.
-* Fifth, it is important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` test).
+* Fifth, it is important to be clear whether a Test evaluates a `SingleRecord` or operates over multiple records in a data set (a `MultiRecord` Test).

 Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
-Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the tests in pre-amendment, amendment, and post-amendment phases)
+Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the Tests in pre-amendment, amendment, and post-amendment phases)

 See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new Test.